irdxe/Movie-Rating-Page/README.md

 # Movie-Rating-Page

-A movie rating page built to practice the use of acessibility features and ARIA elements in HTML.
+A small movie rating page built to practice the use of acessibility features and ARIA elements in HTML.

 ## About

-This projected was created as part of the freeCodeCamp HTML curriculum to practice semantic HTML, headings, lists, images and structure.
+This project was created as part of the freeCodeCamp HTML curriculum to practice semantic HTML, headings, lists, images and structure.

 ## Demo
 https://irdxe.github.io/Movie-Rating-Page/